Startup Registration Online

 4. Easier Public Procurement Norms

-• Recognized startups are exempted from the prior experience and turnover criteria often required in government tenders.
+• Recognized startups are exempt from the prior experience and turnover criteria often required in government tenders.
 This opens up the vast government procurement market to new and innovative companies.

 5. Simple Winding Up